triton-inference-server/python_backend/examples/bls_decoupled/README.md

 ### Explanation of the Client Output

-The [client.py](./sync_client.py) sends three inference requests to the 'bls_sync' model with different values for the "MODEL_NAME" input.
-As explained earlier, "MODEL_NAME" determines the model name that the "bls" model will use for calculating the final outputs.
-In the first request, it will use the "add_sub" model and in the second request it will use the "pytorch" model.
-The third request uses an incorrect model name to demonstrate error handling during the inference request execution.
+The [client.py](./sync_client.py) sends 4 inference requests to the `bls_decoupled_sync` model with the input as: [4], [2], [0] and [1]
+respectively.
+In compliance with the behavior of the sync BLS model, it will expect the output to be the square value of the input.

-## Asynchronous BLS Requests
+## Asynchronous BLS Requests with decoupled models

 In this section we explain how to send multiple BLS requests without waiting for their response.
 Asynchronous execution of BLS requests will not block your model execution and can lead to speedups under certain conditions.

-The `bls_async` model will perform two async BLS requests on the [pytorch](../pytorch) and [addsub](../add_sub) models.
-Then, it will wait until the inference requests on these models is completed.
-It will extract `OUTPUT0` from the [pytorch](../pytorch) and `OUTPUT1` from the [addsub](../add_sub) model to construct the final inference response object using these tensors.
+The `bls_decoupled_async` model will perform two async BLS requests on the [square](../decoupled) model.
+Then, it will wait until the inference requests are completed.
+It will caculate the sum of the output `OUT` from the [square](../decoupled) model in both two requests to construct the final inference response object using these tensors.

 1. Create the model repository: